jveilleux/FarmFreshWeb/products.md

 **Tax category: **If you would like the price of this product to include Tax, select **Tax **from the drop-down menu.
 The producer enterprise must be set to charge Tax in the profile settings to do this.
 If you leave this field blank, or select **none**, or not set the enterprise as being Tax registered, the price will not include Tax.

-Some examples of how to list different types of products, and how these listing will present in your online store are provided below.
+Some examples of how to list different types of products and how these listings will present in your online store are provided below.

 Note: For products usually sold by the lb, it’s best to list the product for sale in increments, of 10 ounce or higher, depending on the product.
 This makes it easier to list and prepare the order.